Nobody Cares (The Trilogy)

 So what do they care about?

 This is the fun part.
-There’s no single answer.
-Everyone likes to give you an easy answer as an easy out, because it’d be easy for me to just ask for $50 in exchange for an scientific, rigorous half-answer, but I want to help you discover the full answer:
+There’s no single answer, but you already knew that: we’re tempted by easy answers, but that corner-cutting is what got us into this trouble in the first place.
+Everyone likes to give you an easy answer as an easy out, because it’s easier to spread rigorous, data-driven half-answers, but I want us to stumble into the full answer:

 discovering what they care about

-Getting to know people & the worlds inside their head is simply the open-ended spice of life that is both precisely what makes everything so complicated yet simple & timeless …precisely where you have just as much opportunity as anyone else to enter the market.
+Getting to know people & the worlds inside their head is simply the open-ended spice of life.
+It’s what makes everything so complicated yet simple & timeless …precisely where you have just as much opportunity as anyone else to enter the market.

-Interviews may give the formal apperance of strict meritocracy, but there’s no science to resumes.
+Interviews may give the formal appearance of strict meritocracy, but there’s no science to résumés.
 Their budget for hiring talent is just like an advertising budget:

 “50% of this marketing campaign budget goes straight down the drain.
 That’s expected.
 We’ll just never be able to anticipate which 50%.”